 Pick up all items off the floor

-This seems obvious, but many times certain items find permanent places on the floor of your bedroom.
-After a time, you forget they are even there.
+This seems obvious, but many times certain items find permanent places on the floor of your bedroom, which can make it look messy even after you have cleaned up.
+After a time, you forget these items are even there.
 You start to believe the spot on the floor is where an item belongs.

 Look for books, papers, things stored behind your nightstand.
 Clear the floors in your closet except for shoes or other items that are purposefully placed there.